70 Pine Street: Construction

-Construction was funded using a then-unconventional method of public offering.
-Henry L. Doherty & Co. sold $15.7 million of interest-free shares, described at the time as "financially unique among large New York office buildings".
+Construction was funded using a then-unconventional method: a public offering of stock.
+Henry L. Doherty & Co. sold $15.7 million of interest-free shares, which Cities Service described at the time as "financially unique among large New York office buildings".
 The company operated local branch offices in several cities, each of which had to raise a certain amount of money before October 1930.
 Each office had to meet a different quota: the Spokane, Washington, office had to raise $91,500, while the New York City office was required to raise $3 million.
-This avoided the need for the building's owners to take out a mortgage loan.
+This avoided the need for the building's owners to obtain a mortgage loan.

 The project involved large amounts of materials, including 10 million bricks, 23.5 e6lb of cement, and 24000 ST of steel.
 The steel structure was built at an average rate of three floors per week.
 The New York Times reported in April 1931 that the steel had been erected to the 27th floor.
 By mid-1931, steel frame construction had reached the 59th floor, while the facade had been built up to the 50th floor.
 At the time, 70 Pine Street's construction employed 600 workers, and the structure had no official name.
-To date, workers had been on the project for 119,000 hours without any major accidents.
+Workers had been on the project for 119,000 hours without any major accidents.
 The spire was installed in October 1931.
 The sky bridge between 70 Pine Street and 60 Wall Street was completed in February 1932, at which point the building at 70 Pine Street became known as the 60 Wall Tower.